Ambition42/PACEM-Project/README.md

 Upload the Arduino script to your board.

 Run the Python script.
 You should see a graphical interface appear.

+You can now start using the PACEM to enhance your roleplay game nights !

 ## Language
 The name "PACEM" comes from the french acronym Plateau d'Ambiance Contrôlant l'Eclairage et la Musique.